How to Make A Smoothie

 I bought my first Vitamix because I was sick of chunky smoothies.
 I have not-so-fond memories of literally trying to make a smoothie in my food processor because I had one, and spending money on a fancy blender was a stretch for us financially.
 The chunks of spinach made me gag, and we decided to buy a reconditioned Vitamix (that is still blending strong 11 years later).

-How to make smoothies: Tip #2: Add liquid ingredients first
+How to Make Smoothies Tip #2: Add Liquids First

 When making a smoothie, it’s important to always add the liquid ingredients into the blending container first.
 This ensures the other ingredients don’t get stuck under the blades.
 It also creates a vortex that pulls everything into the blades for a smooth blend.

 I always use some sort of non-dairy milk in my smoothies because I think it gives them the best taste and texture.
 However there are many different liquids that could be used: